How to Get Your Dog to Walk on a Leashdogcat

 Walking outside has its own set of risks.
 Avoid walking your dog in the middle of the day.
 Heat stroke is more likely in dogs with all their fur, especially in larger canines.
 Pay attention to your dog’s cold tolerance and avoid walking them during the coldest sections of the day.

 In your neighborhood, try to avoid lawns, gardens, and mulch.
 These can be contaminated with harmful substances.
 Also, keep an eye out for other dogs, critters, vehicles, or cyclists who could endanger your dog.
 If you’re strolling through a dense forest, keep an eye out for snakes and spiders, and check for ticks afterward.
 If you’re walking your dog in the dark, use luminous apparel.
 Be alert but not tense during your outing.
 This should be a good time for both of you.

 Training your dog to associate meeting new canines with praise and rewards teaches them that something good will occur.
 If your dog requires additional time during training, use the “sit” command or keep a safe distance from other dogs.

 Depending on the type of walk, you may require a variety of items.
 If you’re going for a long walk throughout the day, bring the following three items:

 - Treats, so you can practice training and good behavior.

 - Extra poop bags, as it’s important to pick up after your dog every time.

 Make the Walk Fun

-A walk is meant to stimulate and provide exercise and fun for your dog.
-Mix up your walk by taking them to new places.
-Choose fun locations like the dog park or a friend’s house.
+A walk is intended to stimulate, exercise, and entertain your dog.
+Change up your walks by taking them to new locations.
+Choose exciting locales such as the dog park or a friend’s house.

-You can also plan walks with other dogs and their owners.
-This creates a comfortable social setting without being overwhelmed by the park.
-Give them time to sniff around and let them explore the area.
-Sniffing mentally stimulates your dog and releases anxiety.
+Plan walks with other dogs and their owners as well.
+This generates a pleasant social atmosphere without being overpowered by the park.
+Allow them time to smell around and examine the surroundings.
+Sniffing stimulates your dog’s mind and relieves anxiety.